International Affairs and Leadership, MA

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

 Applicants should have a deep-rooted interest in international issues of the future and a desire to influence them through character-driven leadership within the context of an increasingly complicated, globalized world.
 Ideal candidates have previous leadership experience and plan to devote their careers to working with other cultures and nations across a variety of sectors.
 While an ideal candidate has previous experience traveling or living overseas or has studied a language other than English, candidates with no prior experience in these areas are also welcome to apply.
-Both international and domestic students are encouraged to apply.
+International and domestic students are encouraged to apply.

-The application review panel also reviews the applicant's writing skills.
+The application review panel also evaluates the applicant's writing skills.
 The writing sample could be an original essay or previously written research paper, essay, policy memo, or other document that demonstrates the applicant's writing and analytical skills.

 Flexible Degree Options